Life on the Sweet Side

 - Session Mead: Mead that has a lower percentage of alcohol by volume (ABV) than most other meads, no more than 6.5% alcohol.

-Modern-day Vikings at Oppegaard Meadery
+Modern-day Mead at Oppegaard Meadery

 Brewed Locally, Enjoyed at Home